 The Corporation is a party to a credit agreement with a syndicate of Canadian chartered banks which established a revolving credit facility ["Revolving Credit Facility"], pursuant to which it may borrow up to \$800.0 million, of which up to \$210.0 million is available in the form of letters of credit.
 On September 2, 2021, the maturity date of the Revolving Credit Facility was extended from October 10, 2024 to September 2, 2026.
+On November 18, 2022, the maturity date of the Revolving Credit Facility was extended from September 2, 2026 to September 17, 2027.
 Borrowings under the Revolving Credit Facility bear interest at fluctuating rates plus an applicable margin based on the Corporation's credit rating.

-The Corporation has a Commercial Paper Program allowing up to \$750.0 million of unsecured short-term promissory notes to be issued in various maturities of no more than one year.
+The Corporation has a commercial paper program allowing up to \$750.0 million of unsecured short-term promissory notes ["Commercial Paper Program"] to be issued in various maturities of no more than one year.
 The Commercial Paper Program is supported by liquidity facilities available under the Revolving Credit Facility; hence, available borrowing under the Revolving Credit Facility is reduced by the amount of commercial paper outstanding at any point in time.
 Proceeds from the Commercial Paper Program are used for general corporate purposes.
 Borrowings under the Commercial Paper Program bear interest based on the prevailing market conditions at the time of issuance.